• Skip to main content

 • Carrot: You'll also need 1 large carrot, diced well.

 • Bay leaf: I know a lot of people might not feel like bay leaves have any flavor but if you let it infuse well in your soup it actually releases a delicious minty flavor.
-In this Kale and Quinoa Minestrone Soup recipe, I use 1 large bay leaf.
+In this Kale and Quinoa Veggie Soup recipe, I use 1 large bay leaf.

 • Basil: You can use whatever basil you have on hand, I use 2 teaspoons of dry basil or 1-2 tablespoons of finely chopped fresh basil.